tidymodels/tidymodels.org-legacy/content/learn/models/coefficients/index.markdown

 ### Resampled or tuned models

-tidymodels emphasizes the use of resampling methods to help evaluated and characterize how well the model works.
+The tidymodels framework emphasizes the use of resampling methods to evaluate and characterize how well a model works.
 While time series resampling methods are appropriate for these data, we can also use the [bootstrap](https://www.tmwr.org/resampling.html#bootstrap) to resample the data.
-This is a standard resampling approach when evaluate the uncertainty in statistical estimates.
+This is a standard resampling approach when evaluating the uncertainty in statistical estimates.

-We'll use five bootstrap resamples of the data to simplify the plots and output (normally, we use a large number of resamples).
+We'll use five bootstrap resamples of the data to simplify the plots and output (normally, we would use a larger number of resamples for more reliable estimates).

 ```r